 The Alabaster Hall

 On the second floor, the visitor will enter the magnificent Alabaster Hall, the space for temporary exhibitions.
 The Alabaster Hall is a key element in the new museum’s architecture.
 With its ceiling height of approximately seven metres and filtered light, it will provide a unique sense of space.
-The Alabaster Hall is a space in which the museum will be able to display exhibitions of a size that have hitherto been impossible, due to the limitations of the old buildings.
+The Alabaster Hall will be able to accommodate exhibitions on a scale which was impossible in the previous buildings.